tomquirk/photo-smurf/README.md

 Start by creating 'albums.txt' within this directory.
 Within this file:

-`ALBUM_NAME DD/MM/YYYY`
+`ALBUM_NAME FROM_DATE TO_DATE`

+-Separate each album with newline.
+-Date formatting: DD/MM/YYYY
-Separate each album with newline.
-Make sure you album name contains NO SPACES!
+-Make sure you album name contains NO SPACES!
+-If your album only spans 1 day, don't include TO_DATE

+#### Example

+`family_holiday 11/01/2015 28/01/2015`

 ## Progression from Alpha